seongwonkc/argosyfinal/src/posts/2025-04-10-debate-are-green-tariffs-justified.md

 ---
+title: >-
-title: "The Argosy Debates: Is National Interest a Justification for Protectionist 'Green Tariffs'?"
+  The Argosy Debates: Is National Interest a Justification for Protectionist 'Green Tariffs'?
-author: "Minwoo Jung and Anthony Min"
+author: Minwoo Jung and Anthony Min
-category: "Debate"
+category: Debate
-date: "2025-04-10T00:00:00.000Z"
+date: '2025-04-10T00:00:00.000Z'
-layout: "layouts/post.njk"
+layout: layouts/post.njk
 tags:
   - trade
   - climate change
   - economics
   - geopolitics
+excerpt: >-
-excerpt: "To fight climate change, should countries use tariffs to punish high-polluting trade partners and protect their own green industries?
-Two of our conservative-leaning editors clash on the intersection of climate, trade, and national interest."
+  To fight climate change, should countries use tariffs to punish high-polluting trade partners and protect their own green industries?
+Two of our conservative-leaning editors clash on the intersection of climate, trade, and national interest.
-image:
+image: /assets/images/2025/debate-are-green-tariffs-justified.jpg
-image_credit:
+image_credit: Wolfgang Weiser — Unsplash
 ---

 ***Editor's Note:*** *The European Union's Carbon Border Adjustment Mechanism (CBAM) has brought the controversial idea of 'green tariffs' to the forefront of global trade.
 Are these tariffs a necessary tool to level the playing field and drive global decarbonization, or are they simply old-fashioned protectionism in a new, green disguise?*